-This screen displays when each compressor in a single or dual stage DX UNIT WILL ENGAGE/DISENGAGE.
+This screen displays when each compressor in a single or dual stage DX unit will engage/disengage.

 This screen only appears if DX cooling was provided with the unit.

-Each compressor will engage and disengage based upon the percentage of cooling capacity the controller requires.
+Each compressor will engage and disengage based upon the percentage of cooling capacity the controller needs.